Underwater ice hockey: Competition

 The first Underwater Ice Hockey World Cup was held at Weissensee, Austria, in February 2007.
 Finland finished first, followed by Austria and Slovakia.
 The other playing nations were the Czech Republic, Germany, the Netherlands, Poland, and Slovenia.
 The second Underwater Ice Hockey World Cup was held in February 2013 at Weissensee, Austria, with Austria winning the championship.

 The first match took place in 2005 and consisted of two teams.
 The first teams were Austria; founders Christian Redl and Jaromir Foukal, versus the German team of Philipp Von Heydebreck and Knut Stender.
 This match resulted in an 8–8 tie.

 The second match took place in 2006 and also consisted of two teams.
-The first team was again the Austrian team, consisting of Christian Redl and Jaromir Foukal, and the Slovakian team of Erik Tocek and Juraj Karpis.
+The first team was again the Austrian team, consisting of Christian Redl and Jaromir Foukal, and the Slovak team of Erik Toček and Juraj Karpiš.
 The game ended in a 9:8 victory for Austria.

 The next match took place in 2007 and was the first world championship.
 This game consisted of eight teams: Austria, Germany, Finland, Holland, Slovenia, the Czech Republic, Slovakia, and Poland.
 The winner of the match was Finland, and the runner-up was Austria.

 In 2013, the second Underwater Ice Hockey World Championships took place.
 This game consisted of two men's teams (Austria and Germany) and two mixed teams (Austria B and Germany B).
 The winner of the tournament was Austria, and the runner-up was Germany.
 Austria B finished third.
 The title decider ended in a 9:6 redemption victory for Austria.